Define your naming convention

 Diagram 1: Components of an Azure resource name.

-When you construct your naming convention, identify the key pieces of information you want to reflect in a resource name.
+When you construct your naming convention, identify the key pieces of information that you want to capture in a resource name.
 Different information is relevant for different resource types, and not all established naming components can be used for each resource type.
-The intention is to have a standard naming convention for your environment that is easy to follow, concise, and useful for recognizing information that's relevant to the deployed resource.
+Establish a standard naming convention for your environment that is easy to follow, concise, and useful for recognizing information that's relevant to the deployed resource.

 The following list provides examples of naming components that are useful when you construct resource names: